bopo/bitfeeds/README.md

 You can write your application to receive the market data via ZeroMQ socket.

-BitcoinExchangeFH acts as a publisher in the [Publish/Subscibe](http://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html) model.
+BitFeeds acts as a publisher in the [Publish/Subscibe](http://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pubsub.html) model.
 You can open a TCP or inter-process traffic.